vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 ![vm_entry](vm_entry.png)
 _VM entry_

-Btw in the nature of vm_entry, it should have a specific initialization process.
+Btw in the nature of VM entry, it should have a specific initialization process.
 Since it's going to use general registers in its vm, it first push all the registers to stack to preserve the current state for later.
 Based on my experience of VMProtect2, I overconfidently thought 'This should be easy' and ended up learning a painful lesson.

-In VMProtect3, the contents of vm_entry were finely chopped up, and it seemed that a single operation was performed through multiple functions.
+In VMProtect3, the contents of VM entry were finely chopped up, and it seemed that a single operation was performed through multiple functions.
 In the VMProtect2 I had seen before, all register pushes were done in a single function, but this time even the pushes were divided into multiple functions and basic blocks, making it very difficult to search through

 I eventually managed to find it, as I mentioned, it was all separated.